gabrielrovesti/Security-and-Risk-Management-and-Certifications-UniPD/Notes/Security and Risk Simple (for real)/main.typ

 A full system audit covers:

-- EVERY point of the reference standard
+- _EVERY_ point of the reference standard

 - Links between elements of the system

 Some key questions here:

-1. is the system adequate?
+1. is the system _adequate_?

-2. does the system work?
+2. does the system _work_?

-3. Is the system effective?
+3. is the system _effective_?

 Some other points:

-- The opening meeting is important for introducing the audit team, discussing the objectives, scope and criteria of the audit, confirming the plan and methods, sampling for evidence acquisition and other important details for the execution of the audit
+- The _opening_ meeting is important for introducing the audit team, discussing the objectives, scope and criteria of the audit, confirming the plan and methods, sampling for evidence acquisition and other important details for the execution of the audit

-- Intermediate meetings will also be planned. with the management system contact person and other managers to review the findings, discuss non-conformities, manage the proposals for corrective actions and corrections
+- _Intermediate_ meetings will also be planned. with the management system contact person and other managers to review the findings, discuss non-conformities, manage the proposals for corrective actions and corrections

-The auditor finds evidence by checking documents, looking at records, interviewing people at all levels, and observing practices and the physical environment.
+The auditor finds evidence by checking _documents_, looking at _records_, _interviewing_ people at all levels, and observing practices and the physical environment.

 - production / service lines, activities, controls, inspections, audits, monitoring management of non-compliant products / services maintenance systems